jplsek/MPCParty/readme.md

 * Run `npm install` from the project's directory (to install all the libraries)
 * If there are errors, make sure your node version is greater than 0.12

-> If you are not using the Download Player, you can ignore compile errors when running `npm install`, and disable it via the config file.
+> If you are not using the Download Player, you can ignore compile errors for the speaker module when running `npm install`, and preferably disable it via the config file.

 ### 3) Running
 * Run with `./run.sh` from this directory (or `npm start`)